This winter, the NHS will be providing extra doses of the COVID vaccines to certain groups as well as first and second doses.

 - Booking online on the NHS website

-- Phoning 119.
+- Phoning 119

-Eligibilty for vaccinations
+Eligibility for vaccinations

 How will I know when I can get a vaccination?

-You will be invited either by your GP or by the NHS in England, and sent information on how to book an appointment
+You will be invited either by your GP or by the NHS in England, and sent information on how to book an appointment.

 I’ve been contacted to book an appointment for vaccination, though I don’t consider myself in one of the current priority groups – what should I do?